Junkers Ju 88: The Mediterranean

+By March 1943, Ju 88 operations in the Mediterranean had become largely confined to night time bombing missions against ground targets.
+In response to Allied attacks upon the Sardinian airfields around this time, German aircraft were withdrawn to Sicily and the Italian mainland.
+By the time of the Allied invasion of Sicily in July 1943, only a single unit equipped with Ju 88s was still stationed on the island.

 North Africa

 Ju 88s were used in the North African campaign, where they flew operations in support of the Axis forces in North Africa.

 Italian Campaign

-On 2 December 1943, 105 Ju 88 A-4s, armed with bombs and motobomba circling torpedoes, attacked the Allied-held port of Bari, Italy.
+Prior to the Allied landings at Reggio and Salerno in early September 1943, there were a total of five Ju 88 units stationed in Italy.
+Missions were flown against the arriving troops, helping to bring about a temporary stalemate.
+A large-scale operation occurred on 2 December 1943 when 105 Ju 88 A-4s, armed with bombs and motobomba circling torpedoes, attacked the Allied-held port of Bari, Italy.
 The attacking force achieved complete surprise and sunk over 20 Allied ships in the overcrowded harbour, including the U.S. Liberty ship John Harvey, which was carrying mustard gas.
 About 1,000 people were killed and another 1,000 wounded; many fatalities and injuries were as a result of the release of mustard gas.
 The attacking force lost one aircraft; the Allies had not assigned any fighters to guard Bari as they thought the Luftwaffe incapable of striking in this strength at this stage of the war.
 The port was completely closed for three weeks from the damage of the raid, and only resumed full operation in February 1944.

+In December 1943, many of the Luftwaffe's remaining Ju 88-equipped units in Italy were transferred away to other fronts.